Quick Stats

 Overview

-The Gary E Milgard Family Foundation-Cari, operating as the Whisper Foundation, was established in 2016 when the original Gary E. Milgard Family Foundation (founded in 2000 by Gary and Carol Milgard) reorganized into four separate legacy foundations.
-With assets totaling $115.3 million, the foundation distributed $5.29 million in charitable grants in 2024.
-Led by Cari Milgard as President and CEO, along with her children Kasey and Kirby Milgard as program directors, the foundation supports well-managed organizations in Pierce County that work to improve quality of life and impact positive change.
-The foundation emphasizes flexibility in its focus areas, noting they "may change over time as we are committed to listening and learning about the evolving needs of our communities."
+The Gary E Milgard Family Foundation-Cari, operating as the Whisper Foundation, was established in 2016 when the original Gary E. Milgard Family Foundation (founded in 2000 by Gary and Carol Milgard) reorganised into four separate legacy foundations.
+With assets totalling $115.3 million, the foundation distributed $5.29 million in charitable grants in 2024.
+Led by Cari Milgard as President and CEO, along with her children Kasey and Kirby Milgard as programme directors, the foundation supports well-managed organisations in Pierce County that work to improve quality of life and impact positive change.
+The foundation emphasises flexibility in its focus areas, noting they "may change over time as we are committed to listening and learning about the evolving needs of our communities."
 The Whisper Foundation is one of four family foundations including the Ruth Foundation, Skylight Foundation, and Windows of Hope Foundation, all continuing the mission created by Gary, Carol, Cari, Lori, and Mark Milgard.

 Funding Priorities